Bénédict Morel: Biography

 Morel was born in Vienna, Austria in 1809, of French parents.
 In the aftermath of the War of the Sixth Coalition Morel was abandoned by his parents, and left with the Luxembourgish Abbé Dupont and his servant Marianne, who raised him.

 Morel received his education in Paris, and while a student, supplemented his income by teaching English and German classes.
 In 1839 he earned his medical doctorate, and two years later became an assistant to psychiatrist Jean-Pierre Falret (1794–1870) at the Salpêtrière in Paris.

 Morel's interest in psychiatry was further enhanced in the mid-1840s when he visited several mental institutions throughout Europe.
 In 1848 he was appointed director of the Asile d'Aliénés de Maréville at Nancy.
 Here he introduced reforms towards the welfare of the mentally ill, in particular liberalization of restraining practices.
 At the Maréville asylum he studied people with mental disabilities, researching their family histories and investigating aspects such as poverty and childhood physical illnesses.
 In 1856 he was appointed director of the mental asylum at Saint-Yon in Rouen.

 Morel, influenced by various pre-Darwinian theories of evolution, particularly those that attributed a powerful role to acclimation, saw mental deficiency as the end stage of a process of mental deterioration.
 In the 1850s, he developed a theory of "degeneration" in regards to mental problems that take place from early life to adulthood.
 In 1857 he published Traité des dégénérescences physiques, intellectuelles et morales de l'espèce humaine et des causes qui produisent ces variétés maladives, a treatise in which he explains the nature, causes, and indications of human degeneration.
-Morel looked for answers to mental illness in heredity, although later on he believed that alcohol and drug usage could also be important factors in the course of mental decline.
+Morel looked for answers to mental illness in heredity, although he later believed that alcohol and drug usage could also be important factors in the course of mental decline.